-We believe we are taking the steps necessary to remediate this material weakness.
+We believe we have taken the steps necessary to remediate this material weakness.
 We will continue to monitor the effectiveness of these procedures and will continue to make any changes that management deems appropriate.
-Although our remediation efforts are underway, control weaknesses will not be considered remediated until new internal controls over financial reporting are implemented and operational for a sufficient period of time to allow for effective testing, and are tested, and management concludes that these controls are operating effectively.
-As a result, our Chief Executive Officer and Chief Financial Officer concluded that, as of March 31, 2008, our disclosure controls and procedures were not effective.
+Although our remediation efforts are underway, control weaknesses will not be considered remediated until new internal controls over financial reporting are operational for a sufficient period of time to allow for effective testing, and are tested, and management concludes that these controls are operating effectively.
+As a result, our Chief Executive Officer and Chief Financial Officer concluded that, as of June 30, 2008, our disclosure controls and procedures were not effective.